-Most trademarks are registered as standard character-only trademarks.
-These trademarks consist of words, letters, numbers, or a combination of those without a specific font, size, color, or design.
-Basically, you’re protecting the words regardless of how they’re displayed, like with the registered word Coca-Cola.
+Most trademarks are registered in standard character format.
+This format protects words, letters, numbers, or a combination of those without any limitation to a specific font style, size, color, or design.
+Basically, you’re getting protection for the words themselves, regardless of how they’re displayed, like with the registered word Coca-Cola.

-Special form trademarks include trademarks that are stylized , have designs, or are in color.
-With trademarks that use a special form format, the stylization and design is an important part of the trademark, and so you’re protecting the way the trademark looks.
+Trademarks registered in special form format protect trademarks that are stylized , have designs or logos, or are in color.
+Trademark owners typically register in special form format when the stylization and design is an important part of the trademark.
+With this format, you’re getting protection specifically for the way the trademark looks.

-The golden arches of McDonald’s® is an example of a design that is a registered trademark.
+The McDonald’s golden arches design is an example of a registered trademark in special form format.

 The format of the trademark you apply to register affects your application filing requirements.
 Learn more about the two different formats of trademarks and their filing requirements.

 As shown above, trademark owners can register their trademarks in different formats.
 Here are some additional examples highlighting how a company might register a single trademark in both standard character format and special form format.

 The Head & Shoulders trademark is owned by the Proctor & Gamble Company.

 Head & Shoulders

 The trademark is registered in standard character format for “hair shampoo.”

 The trademark is registered in special form format for “medicated hair care preparations.”